 The District's cash and cash equivalents are considered to be cash on hand, demand deposits, and investments in the State Treasurer's Local Government Investment Pool.
-All investments are stated at fair value.

 D. Inventories

 All inventories are stated at the lower of cost (first-in, first-out method) or market.